pajarorrojo/es-theme-PlayStation-X/README.md

 - 5:3
 - 5:4

-NOTE: the automatic adjustment is only compatible with batocera 35 or higher, if you use an older version of batocera, Dont forget to select your correct display type in theme settings to avoid display issues.
+NOTE: The automatic fit is only compatible with batocera 35 or higher, if you use an older version of batocera, don't forget to select your compatible aspect ratio in theme settings to avoid display issues.

-### HOW TO CHANGE AVATAR AND USERNAME?

-Playstation-x is ready to display your Netplay or Retroachievements username, you can select it in the theme options.

-You can also use a fully customized username and image, for this you will find two files in the theme root folder.

-- To change the avatar image simply overwrite the PNG file named "custom-avatar.png" (work best with square format)

-- To change the username string, open the file "custom-username.xml" with a text editor and change "username" for the desired nick

-- To apply don't forget to set in theme options "Choose a nick -> custom" "Choose your avatar -> custom"

-### HOW CAN USE YOUR CUSTOM BACKGROUND MUSIC?

-You can place your favorite music files in /_theme_music/ folder. (.ogg and .mp3 are allowed)

-##### TRANSLATED INTO 14 LANGUAGES
+### TRANSLATED INTO 14 LANGUAGES

 - English (EN) (default for not supported or untranslated languages)
 - Spanish (ES)